Bodum Brazil French Press: We Got Our Rich Cup Of Joe

 Bodum Brazil coffee maker has a durable, heat-resistant borosilicate glass beaker that won’t crack even under high temperatures (1).
-The glass is resistant to stains and odours, which means it’s not going to alter the coffee’s natural flavour.
+The glass is resistant to stains and odors, which means it’s not going to alter the coffee’s natural flavor.
 Apart from the heat-resistant body, there is a stainless steel filter and plunger.

 The design is simplistic, and the housing is minimal.
 The glass body lets you watch the infusion as it happens.
 Also, the simple design makes it easy to use and maintain the coffee maker.
 It’s lightweight, and you can wipe it down with a sponge.

-The press comes in cherry red and bright green colours to add colour to your kitchen.
+The press comes in cherry red and bright green colors to add color to your kitchen.

 This French press coffee maker also has plastic parts, such as housing.
 Bodum uses BPA-free plastic, so you don’t have to worry chemicals will get into your coffee (2).
 Moreover, the handle is a cool touch thanks to the plastic housing.